countable-web/open-source-corporation/engineering/ARCHITECTURE.md

 This is a guideline on architecture for web applications, with the goal of minimizing technical debt and otherwise saving time.

+One practical way to learn about architecture in your domain is to consider the architecture of existing apps.
+What works best in some, and what works worst in others?
+What parts of the code are easy versus hard to work on, and why?

 ### Components

   * Consider modularity of your application.
 Django has good conventions built in for this, study those.
 Use "fat models" and "skinny views" (from 2 Scoops of Django)